top of page

 It is impossible to provide a concise overview of everything that might occur in therapy for school-age children and teens who stutter.
 Every speaker has their own individual needs and concerns, so therapy must be individualized.
 Caregivers should be wary of any clinician or other professional who suggests that all children who stutter need the same treatment.
 Clinicians should identify the specific needs that each individual speaker has, and then develop a customized therapy plan that addresses those needs.

-Ultimately, the aim of therapy for school-age children and teens who stutter is to ensure that they can communicate effectively and freely, and that stuttering does not hinder their ability to say what they want to say, when they want to say it.
-This does not require that the child be fluent, and most children who stutter will continue to stutter throughout their lives.
+The aim of therapy for school-age children and teens who stutter is to ensure they can communicate freely and effectively, without stuttering preventing them from expressing what they want to say.
+This does not mean they must be fluent—most children who stutter will continue to stutter throughout their lives—but it does mean that stuttering should not stand in the way of their goals.

 For more information about stuttering in school-age children and teens, see School-Age Stuttering: Information and Support for Parents and Other Caregivers from Stuttering Therapy Resources.